CharliW90/CharliW90/README.md

 - 👩‍💻️ I’m a **Northcoders** Bootcamp Graduate

-- 🌱 I’m also interested in **rock climbing, brewing and barista skills**
+- 🌱 I’m also interested in **rock climbing, brewing & fermenting and barista skills**

 - 💽️ I’m looking to join a great team, to build on my skills as a developer